 Today Google is launching a new version of Allo that will allow you to start calls in Duo straight from the app.
 Both Nick Fox, VP of Communications Products, and Amit Fulay, head of product for Allo and Duo, have made tweets today about the new update.
 Integration between the two services has been a long-time coming.
 Read More

-Welcome to the roundup of the best new Android applications, games, and live wallpapers that went live in the Play Store or were spotted by us in the previous 2 weeks or so.
+Welcome to the roundup of the best new Android applications and live wallpapers that went live in the Play Store or were spotted by us in the previous week or so.

 Please wait for this page to load in full in order to see the widgets, which include ratings and pricing info.

 Looking for the previous roundup editions?
 Find them here.

 Today's roundup is presented by TeamSnap-Sport Team Management, from TeamSnap, Inc. As you can imagine, it can often be pretty challenging to coordinate and organize youth and recreational sports.
 Luckily TeamSnap-Sport Team Management is here to help.
 Read More

 Like gadgets?
 Got an extra 1500 euros lying around?
 If you live in Europe, Sony has just the thing for you: the Xperia Touch.
 This fancy little projector was first announced at Mobile World Congress 2016 without a name or many details, but it took big steps towards becoming a legitimate product during this year's MWC.
 And now, you can order one if you live in one of seven European countries.
 Read More

 With OnePlus' launch event scheduled for tomorrow, the internet today is a sieve before the unrestrained torrent of leaks.
 So here are some of the highlights we've seen today.
 We'll be keeping this updated with anything we see that's of interest.
 Unless, of course, it's so interesting that it warrants its own post.
 Read More